• Skip to primary navigation

 Advice on how to visit

-The tour is open-ended.
-We recommend starting on the second floor to discover the permanent collection, then exploring the temporary exhibitions before taking a tour of the terrace, admiring the view of Dubrovnik and the sculpture collection.
+The tour is free, with no set direction.
+We recommend starting on the second floor to discover the permanent collection, then exploring the temporary exhibitions before taking a tour of the terrace, admiring the view over Dubrovnik and the sculpture collection.

 Momad, Dubrovnik - directions